 Work begins on petition audits as soon as staff members are available.
 It is often several months before the audit can be scheduled.

-The chief petitioner will be notified once the petition is considered active, and again when the audit is scheduled.
-The results of the audit will be available to the petitioner(s) and the public once the final audit report is released per NDCC 54-10-26.
+The chief petitioner will be notified once the petition is considered active, and again when the audit/review is scheduled.
+The results of the audit/review will be available to the petitioner(s) and the public once the final report is released per NDCC 54-10-26.

-At the conclusion of petition audits, a press release will be issued.
-News releases and audit reports are available on the State Auditor’s website.
+At the conclusion of a petition audit/review, a press release will be issued.
+News releases and reports are available on the State Auditor’s website.

 The State Auditor’s Office cannot require an entity to implement the recommendations but may resume audits being conducted by the state auditor until they are corrected per NDCC 54-10-14(6)).